-It’s unfortunately true that rice contains more inorganic arsenic (the toxic stuff) than other grains.
+It’s unfortunately true that rice contains more inorganic arsenic, which is highly toxic, than other grains.
 This is simply in the nature of rice, to concentrate whatever little bits of arsenic are present in the soil and water.
-But the arsenic is in the rice, not on the surface, so rinsing will do no good.
+It is a tiny, tiny amount, perhaps 50-100 ppb (parts per billion), and presents no known health risk.
+But the arsenic is in the rice, not on the surface, so rinsing will do little or no good.

-It is still a good idea to rinse rice in most situations to remove excess surface starch, which will make the cooked rice gummy.
+It is still a good idea to rinse rice before cooking in most situations to remove excess surface starch, which would make the cooked rice gummy.

 In many markets you will find bags of “Carolina” rice.
 Don’t be fooled into thinking this is “Carolina Gold” rice.
 History, or perhaps legend, tells us that Carolina Gold rice came to South Carolina in 1685 when a ship traveling from Madagascar stopped in Charleston and paid for repairs with a bag of rice seeds.
 These seeds were the foundation of South Carolina’s 200 year history as the leading rice producer in the US.
 This rice’s taste and texture set it apart from other rice and it was in great demand.
 For various reasons, cultivation died out around the end of the 19th century.
 Today, a few specialty growers keep it going and sell to the public (yes, it is expensive!).